Crashedmind/MyTechieBits.com/content/posts/AttackTrees/index.md

 ---

-Attack trees provide a lightweight, methodical way of describing the security of systems, based on varying known attacks.
+Attack trees provide a methodical way of describing the security of systems,based on varying known attacks.
 Basically, you represent attacks against a system in a tree structure, with the goal as the root node and different ways of achieving that goal as leaf nodes.

+Attack Trees are essentailly lightweight Threat model - but the same same steps are used:
+1. Identify Assets
+2. Identify Threats
+3. Understand Threats - this additionally requires an understanding of the system under threat
+4. Categorize Threats
+5. Rate Threats
+6. Identify mitigation strategies (countermeasures)

 ![Attack Trees](attacktrees.png)